 It's exhausting.
 All those standards, all those rules, all those emotions to control so we're the perfect little person.
-The ugly truth is that nobody can do it, and those who try eventually crack up struggling to please everybody.
+We've even seen gold medal winners drop out of the Olympics because of the intense pressure.
+The ugly truth is that nobody can do it, and those who try eventually have serious problems from trying to please everyone.

-We can only do our best.
-Often we forget that.
-When we try our hardest, honestly give it everything we have, and that's still not good enough, we can't feel ashamed if we're let go.
-Naturally we're going to be angry, resentful, and discouraged because our employer had unrealistic expectations of us, but what we must not allow ourselves to feel is shame and guilt.
+Here's an important truth: You can only do your best.
+Often workers forget that.
+When you try your hardest, honestly give it everything you have, and that's still not good enough, you can't feel ashamed if you're let go.
+Naturally you're going to be angry, resentful, and discouraged because your employer had unrealistic expectations of you, but you must not allow yourself to feel shame and guilt.

-Maybe some jobs are beyond us.
-They may be a wrong match for our talents and abilities.
+Maybe some jobs are beyond you.
+They may be a wrong match for your talents and abilities.
 Measuring up is impossible if that's the case.
-It's heartbreaking to realize you can't do anything you want in life, but we all learn that lesson sooner or later.
+It's heartbreaking to realize you can't do anything you want in life, but sometimes even the most passionate desire isn't enough.

-The same holds true when we're trying to please other people.
-I'm not talking about your boss here, but family members or friends.
+You probably spend great amounts of time and energy trying to please family members or friends.
 They have expectations for you too, and sometimes you won't be able to meet their standards.